zolbayars/asuu.me/README.md

 4. `npm run` to start the server
 5. Now open `local.asuu.me` on your browser

-## Development
+## Contributing

-We're still developing it and really appreciate any kind of contribution :sparkles:.
+We will really appreciate any kind of contribution :sparkles:.
 You can see our kanban board [here](https://github.com/zolbayars/asuu.me/projects/1) and develop anything on the "To do" column right away :wink:.

+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+## Authors

+* **Zolbayar Bayarsaikhan** - *Initial work* - [Zolo](https://www.zolbayar.com)

+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* Hat tip to anyone who's code was used